NoppalitP/sensordata2database/README.md

 - The BME680 sensor measures environmental parameters like temperature, humidity, and pressure.
 - This sensor data is sent back to the ESP32

-### 2.Making a request
+### 2.ESP 32 Making a request

--The ESP32 microcontroller starts by making an HTTP GET request to the Google Sheet.
+- The ESP32 microcontroller starts by making an HTTP GET request to the Google Sheet.

--This request retrieves data from the sheet, potentially containing instructions or configuration settings for the project.
+- This request retrieves data from the sheet, potentially containing instructions or configuration settings for the project.

 ## Flowchart